HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • Life event indicators: Identify major life changes affecting financial needs

-According to Lotame’s case study, financial services companies implementing first-party data strategies have seen up to 40% improvements in targeting efficiency for high-value products like mortgages and investment services.
+According to Lotame’s case study, financial services companies using first-party data strategies have seen up to 40% improvements in targeting efficiency for high-value products like mortgages and investment services.

-Travel companies can leverage rich customer journey data:
+Travel companies can use detailed customer journey data:

 • Booking patterns: Analyse seasonality, advance booking windows, and preferences